fabianv1/fabianv1.github.io/README.md

 ### Message Sending and Receiving
-Message sending and receiving are done by leveraging the JavaScript WebMIDI API and custom SysEx messages provided by SourceAudio's CTO.
-It also uses the objects in data.js and semi-hardcoded MIDI messages to send and receive messages from the filter.
+Message sending and receiving are done using the JavaScript WebMIDI API to send and receive SysEx MIDI messages.
+The MIDI messages are semi-hardcoded: they have a common format and only a few bytes are changed each time depending on the type of message being sent.
+The formats are laid out in messages.js.
+Typically, the most variable bytes are those corresponding to the user control number (UCN) of the parameter.
+More details about UCNs are above.
 The four main partitions of our messaging are writing, reading, pinging, and preset messages.
-Commands unique to each use-case are consistent with a specified message syntax and few bytes that are variable.
+Each one has a specific message syntax and therefore has its own JavaScript functions.

 Note that because MIDI message contents can’t exceed 127 (0x7F), 8-bit values must be split into two 7-bit values.
 For example, data that is 16 bits must have its upper 8 bits split into 2 bytes and lower 8 bits split into two bytes, for a total of 4 bytes.
-The helper functions `byteConvert` and `byteDeconvert` converts one 8-bit value into two 7-bit values and two 7-bit values into one 8-bit value respectively.
+The helper functions `byteConvert` and `byteDeconvert` convert one 8-bit value into two 7-bit values and two 7-bit values into one 8-bit value respectively.

 #### Write Messages
-Write messages are used to set individual parameters based on a specified User Control Number and Data Value.
-This is implemented in the `sendWriteMessage` function which takes in control and value arguments, and is called when an input occurs from the settings UI.
-It uses `userControls` to match the control to its byte value and modifies the byte array accordingly.
+Write messages are used to set individual parameters based on a specified UCN and the value it is being set to (the 'data value').
+This is implemented in the `sendWriteMessage` function which takes in `control` and `value` arguments, and is called whenever an change occurs in the settings menu.
+The function uses the `userControls` map from data.js to match the control's name to its UCN and modifies the MIDI message accordingly.
 Since some of these input spaces can go through many different values (such as the slider) before landing on the desired input, there is also a `sendDelayedWriteMessage` which allows the `sendWriteMessage` to trigger only when an input space is on a value longer than 500ms.
-Lastly, the `octave1-source` and `octave2-source` inputs are a special case where 3 parameters need to be set.
-These are caught in the generic `sendWriteMessage` and prompt the `sendOctaveSourceWrite` function to send 3 messages to set the 3 parameters.
+Lastly, the `octave1-source` and `octave2-source` inputs are a special case where one settings change causes 3 parameters to be set.
+These are caught in the generic `sendWriteMessage` and prompt the `sendOctaveSourceWrite` function to send 3 individual write messages to set the 3 parameters.

-Message syntax varies depending on message type, but basically is as follows:
+Write message syntax is as follows:
 ```
 [
   SysEx Start (1 byte: 0xF0),